-A three-year remuneration policy was approved by shareholders at the AGM in 2014.
-It is designed to act in the interests of all our key stakeholders: our clients, shareholders, employees and regulators.
-There have been no major changes to our remuneration structure since approval.
+The three-year remuneration policy in place on 31 March 2017 was approved by shareholders at the AGM in 2014.
+It was designed to act in the interests of all our key stakeholders: our clients, shareholders, employees and regulators.

 The vast majority of our colleagues are shareholders and have a personal and vested interest in the long-term success of Record plc through equity ownership and the majority of shares in Record are currently owned by employees.